redis/node-redis/README.md

-redis - a node redis client
+redis - a node.js redis client
 ===========================

-This is a Redis client for node.
+This is a complete Redis client for node.js.
 It is designed for node 0.2.2+ and redis 2.0.1+.
 It might not work on earlier versions of either, although it probably will.

-This client supports MULTI and PUBLISH/SUBSCRIBE.
+This client supports all Redis commands, including MULTI and PUBLISH/SUBSCRIBE.

 Install with: